jpundev/P2P-Battleship/README.md

 The Users will then be required the enter their ship placements and their orientation represented by 0 1 2 3 for right down left up respectively.
 Coordinates/placement are entered in traditional fashion with Letter followed by a number (A1)

-Upon successful conenction players will then take turns firing onto their opponenets board by entering the coordinates.
+Upon successful connection players will then take turns firing onto their opponenets board by entering the coordinates.
 A board will update with a message indicating if they hit a ship or not.

 The game ends when all of a player's ships has sunk or if the player closes the socket.